Skip to Content

 Today is your first day in the city, so you should start with visiting some of the most popular attractions in Bangkok, which include a few temples, Chinatown, and the infamous Khao San Road.

-Otherwise, check out these bike tours in Bangkok – a cool way to explore the city!
+Otherwise, you can move around using Grab (the local version of Uber), taxis, or public transportation.
+You could also check out these bike tours in Bangkok for a fun way to explore the city.

 I find Grab very easy to use, and much cheaper than normal taxis.
 Uber was recently bought by Grab and isn’t available in Thailand, so make sure you download the Grab app for IOS or the Grab app for Android.
 Sign up with my referral code GRABEVERYSTEPH and get free rides and discounts.